Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 Into the gap had stepped a human firm, Thermopylae Security Solutions.
 In Sir Patrick’s book they were mercenaries, but it didn’t really make a difference: they were veterans from Earth’s various militaries and security agencies who’d quickly figured out that their skills could translate to a fat paycheck in the interstellar private sector.
 And their presence meant that Perfection now actually had the fourth largest human population after Earth, Cimbrean and Lucent.

-As to their quality...well.
+As to their quality... well.
 The Gao and the Allies had been choosy.
 TSS wasn’t so particular, but they at least did require physical fitness of their recruits, and a certain sort of commanding presence.
 But not much else.
 Basically they were big scary mall-cops, and some of them had once been in the presence of infantry.
 Maybe that wasn’t an entirely fair assessment, since surely there were standouts among them...

 Nonetheless, it was difficult to give them much credit, when Sir Patrick had Righteous standing at his side.